Maurice Rose: World War I

-Post-World War I
+Inter War period

 After leaving the Army, Rose accepted a position as a traveling salesman with Hendrie & Bolthoff, makers of mining and manufacturing equipment and supplies.
 His territory included Utah, and he rented a room in Salt Lake City.
 During a visit to the post quartermaster at nearby Fort Douglas, Rose learned that while the army carried out a post-war reorganization, it was accepting a limited number of lieutenants and captains for return to active duty.

-On July 1, 1920, he re-joined the peacetime army as a second lieutenant, which was then adjusted to first lieutenant in recognition of his wartime rank.
+On July 1, 1920, Rose re-joined the peacetime army as a second lieutenant, which was then adjusted to first lieutenant in recognition of his wartime rank.
 On the following day, he was promoted to captain.
 Rose served initially with the 20th, 21st, 53rd and 38th Infantry Regiments at Fort Douglas.
 In 1924, he was the adjutant of the 38th Infantry.
 While stationed at Fort Douglas, his duties included organizing and overseeing annual Citizens Military Training Camps, which were designed to expose young men without military service to the experiences of Army life.

 In 1927, Rose was assigned to Kansas State University as a Reserve Officers' Training Corps instructor, and his additional duties included coaching rifle marksmanship for both men's and women's teams.
 In 1931 and 1932, he was serving with the 8th Cavalry Regiment at Fort Bliss, Texas.
 In the summer of 1932, Rose was one of the Army officers assigned to provide instruction at the annual training encampment of the New Mexico National Guard.
 Rose was assigned to duty as adjutant of the Corozal Military Post on the Pacific side of the Panama Canal Zone beginning in February 1933.
 He served with the 6th Cavalry Regiment at Fort Oglethorpe, Georgia, from August 1935 to August 1936.

 Rose was promoted to major in 1936.
 From 1937 to 1939 he was an observer and advisor for the Pennsylvania National Guard.
 In 1939 Rose was posted to Fort George G. Meade, Maryland, as an instructor at the Third Corps Area Command and Staff School.

-Military education

 In addition to his completion of Officer Candidate School in 1917, Rose graduated from the Infantry Company Officer Course (1926) and the Cavalry Officer Course (1931).
 He was a 1937 graduate of the Command and General Staff College, and he graduated from the Army Industrial College in 1940.